FlarrowVerse/NITR-ASE/README.md

-# NITR-ASE
+# NIT Rourkela-Advanced Software Engineering
-All documents and codes related to Advanced Software Engineering class in NIT Rourkela
+All codes related to Advanced Software Engineering class (theory + lab) in NIT Rourkela will be uploaded.
+I apologize in advance for any delay in uploading anything or wrong information.
+Let me know if there is anything worth correcting and I will do it as soon as possible.

+Enjoy!